-Ambassador Richard Grenell expected to be named director of national intelligence
+Ambassador Richard Grenell to be named director of national intelligence

-President Trump is expected to name Richard Grenell, the U.S. ambassador to Germany, to become acting director of national intelligence, Fox News has confirmed, in a move that has heartened conservatives eager for new leadership as a series of scandals have plagued the intelligence community.
+President Trump announced Wednesday that Richard Grenell, the U.S. ambassador to Germany, will become acting director of national intelligence, in a move that has heartened conservatives eager for new leadership as a series of scandals have plagued the intelligence community.

 Grenell, a Trump loyalist who has a large and active conservative following on Twitter, would take over from the current acting director of national intelligence, Joseph Maguire, amid the president's push to remove what he calls bad actors at the highest levels of the FBI and other agencies.

-Maguire was required by law to leave post of acting director of national intelligence within weeks.
-Grenell would become the first openly gay Cabinet member upon his selection by the president.
+Maguire was required by law to leave the post of acting director of national intelligence within weeks.
+Grenell would become the first openly gay Cabinet member in history upon his selection by the president.

+"I am pleased to announce that our highly respected Ambassador to Germany, @RichardGrenell, will become the Acting Director of National Intelligence," Trump wrote on Twitter shortly after the news broke.
+"Rick has represented our Country exceedingly well and I look forward to working with him.
+I would like to thank Joe Maguire for the wonderful job he has done, and we look forward to working with him closely, perhaps in another capacity within the Administration!"

+Grenell's willingness to stand up to allies and adversaries alike won him numerous supporters, including many commentators who quickly praised his promotion.

 "The proof of Richard Grenell's great merit is in the pudding of his doggedly taking on the Germans when it comes to Iran, 5G/Huawei/China, Nord Stream 2/Russia, NATO, and much else," wrote The Federalist's Benjamin Weingarten.
 "Just an exceptional choice. ... and a boon to America."